Out of stock

 Need a place to stay for Day of the Dead in Oaxaca?

 To make things easier, we’ve created an interactive map below to help you explore accommodation options in and around Oaxaca City during this sacred and celebrated time.
 The map is pre-set for the week of Day of the Dead, though you can adjust your travel dates and number of guests to suit your trip.
-It displays both hotels (from Booking.com, Hotels.com, Agoda, etc.) and short-term home rentals (via VRBO and others), so you can compare availability, location, and reviews at a glance.
-Weโ€™ve also pinned a central point that marks the meeting location for most of our group events โ€” the closer you stay to this marker, the easier it will be to access our experiences and most of the action in Centro Oaxaca.
+It displays both hotels and short-term rentals so you can compare availability, location, and reviews at a glance.
+Weโ€™ve also pinned a central point that marks the meeting location for many of our group events.
+The closer you stay to this marker, the easier it will be to access our experiences and much of the activity in Centro Oaxaca.

 Please note: accommodation fills up incredibly early for Day of the Dead.
-Hotels and home-stays often begin selling out as early as February, with prices rising sharply as the dates approach.
+Hotels and home stays often begin selling out many months in advance, with prices rising sharply as the dates approach.
 Booking as far in advance as possible is highly recommended to avoid limited choices or higher rates.
-If accommodations near the pin are no longer available, you may need to stay further out โ€” which isnโ€™t always a bad thing, especially for a quieter night’s rest.
+If accommodations near the pin are no longer available, staying a little farther out may still work well, especially for a quieter nightโ€™s rest.

 Please double-check the currency displayed, as it may vary depending on your device settings or the website youโ€™re viewing.